 - Photofox (iOS)

-- MetaPho and MetaGear (iOS) — still trying to find a great metadata editor on iOS; and still cant figure out a way on device to edit tags in 2020; it’s ridiculous.
+- MetaPho and MetaGear (iOS) — trying to find a great metadata editor on iOS; and cant figure out a way on device to edit tags in 2020; it’s ridiculous.

 - Retouch (iOS) — brilliant app for removing unwanted items from photos

-- Annotable (iOS) — which the built in tools have gotten better in iOS 13, this is still the best app for marking up photos
+- Annotable (iOS) — which the built in tools have gotten better in iOS 14, this is the best app for marking up photos

 - LumaFusion (iOS) — professional grade video editor for iPad and iPhone